31-minutes with Alec Soth

 Alec: I try not to judge on both sides.
 I try never to talk about people photographing their food or whatever, because I think that's fine.
 You're just sharing your stuff with your friends.
 I try not to be judgmental about artists that don't want to engage with that kind of conversation.
 It's fine; you just find your own path through it.

 Mo: As a photographer on Snapchat, you can share what’s going on behind the scenes, however, it's a double-edged sword because if you have five people Snapchatting the entire shoot, then where's the spontaneity?
-It's good to share behind-the-scenes, because you get to share what’s going on but at times it can pull the skirt up a little too high.
+It's good to share behind-the-scenes, because you get to share what’s going on but at times it can pull the curtain out further than it should.

 Alec: In terms about my openness to social media, it's a little deceiving because I avoided Facebook originally because I couldn't say, "Would you be my friend?"
 It was really awkward and it looked like Walmart to me.
 And it was probably a mistake because there's so many things that people use it for that are good or helpful, and I really missed that boat.
 And then Instagram came along, and I liked Tumblr, too, because you could do anything with it, but it never had a lot of traction in my universe.
 But anyway, Instagram comes along and people at The New York Times were obsessed with it, and they asked me to do something with it, kind of like what TIME Magazine did, and I said no because I was so against it, actually.
 And it was at the time when it was all about the filters, too.